mengxifl/DNSdistExample/web-and-monitor.md

 then you can use your web brower to access with <dnsdist_host_id>:8084 to login , user name is m@gict@vern, password is p@ssw@rd

+## monitor
-set promethus to scrape data
+after you set that you can use pormetheus to scrape data
 ```
 - job_name: dns
   honor_timestamps: true